The whole truth about driver's license abroad

 Also read an official source at the UN, explaining the features of the application the separate items of the Convention in individual countries https://treaties.un.organd the Vienna Convention in the Russian language in pdf

-Japan does not accept our international in as it is form not in accordance with the Geneva Convention of 1949.
+1Япония not accept our international, as it is in form not in accordance with the Geneva Convention of 1949.
 The car to rent there is not real.
 However, a couple of firms look at it through my fingers, but it is up to the first COP.
 You can certainly "enable gaijin stupid", they say, do not know what to say - I don't know, but it works rarely, and it is really to go to jail for the "disenfranchised" ride. ...

-In Egypt, all rights go ) They are there on the drum)) ...
+1V Egypt without a license go :)) They are there on the drum)) ...